 - Insights into upcoming roles to help businesses plan for the future.

-- Discovery of adjacent and essential skills.
+- Discovery of adjacent skills.

 - Clear job-to-skill alignment